benchmark-urbanism/cityseer-api/docs/intro.md

 ## Example

-Here, we'll walk through a high-level overview showing how to create and use `cityseer`.
+Here, we'll walk through a high-level overview showing how to use `cityseer`.
 You can provide your own shapely geometries if you need precise street lengths / angles, else, you can auto-infer simple geometries from the start to end node of each network edge, which works well for graphs where nodes have been used to enscribe roadway geometries.

 ```python
 G = graphs.nX_simple_geoms(G)